minhquangvo1109/UniversalVariable/README.md

 		billing: {

 			// {String}
+			// The full name of the delivery receiver.
+			name: "Full Name",

+			// {String}
 			// Optional.
 The full addresss including the street number, but without the city.
 			address: "234 High Street",